How to Get a Restraining Order in Broward and all Florida Counties

 When the Hearing Date Arrives, You’ll Need to Testify in Court

 Both you and your spouse are expected to testify during the hearing.
 This is your chance to prove that the information you included in your petition is factual and that the restraining order is vital to your safety.
+There are several critical issues that must be addressed in order for the injunction to be issued, including the need to provide substantial evidence that you are in imminent danger.

 At the end of the hearing, the judge will make a decision based on your testimonies.
 If the court decides that a restraining order against your partner is required for your protection, the judge will sign a Final Judgment of Injunction for Protection Against Domestic Violence form.
 There are also two versions of this form – one for victims with minor children, and one for victims without minor children.